alimony/colorize-nordea-transactions/README.md

 ![Screenshot of transaction view](chrome/img/chrome-promo.png?raw=true)

 The repository contains a Chrome extension and a Firefox add-on, both sharing the same JavaScript and CSS files.
-It seems like Chrome does not like symlinked files when loading the code, so the originals is in the `chrome` folder, with the Firefox add-on symlinking to them relatively.
+It seems like Chrome does not like symlinked files when loading code, so the originals are in the `chrome` folder, with the Firefox add-on symlinking to them relatively.

 Installation for Chrome
 -----------------------